wilas/vbkick/README.md

  - https://github.com/mitchellh/vagrant/blob/v1.2.0/CHANGELOG.md#110-march-14-2013

-I decide write something light, what do one thing well, a tool that I can rely on.
+I've decided write something light, what do one thing well, a tool that I can rely on.

 ## Model and Philosophy (base on Unix)